dbgjerez/workshop-golang-grpc/README.md

 curl -L https://github.com/protocolbuffers/protobuf/releases/download/v21.12/protoc-21.12-linux-x86_64.zip -o /tmp/protoc.zip
 ```

 > NOTE: We'll use the "v21.12" version of protoc, which is the latest today.
-You can change it for another version that you can found in the following link, even though it's not necessary: https://github.com/protocolbuffers/protobuf/releases
+You can change it for another version that you can find in the following link, even though it's not necessary: https://github.com/protocolbuffers/protobuf/releases

 **Unzip it**
 ```bash